npmcomponent/puckey-is-retina/Readme.md

 # is-retina

-  Detects whether the device has a retina display.
+  Component: detect whether the device has a retina display.

 ## Installation